 It’s a good idea to remain flexible while still aiming for whatever your preference is.
 A repeat cesarean can be an extremely healing birth when you choose it on your terms.

 As you may have already experienced, we don’t have 100% control in childbirth.
 Even if you choose to try for a VBAC, things may not go as planned on the big day.
-Knowing that you were educated, prepared and advocated for yourself can help you to have a more satisfying experience no matter the birth outcome.
+Knowing you were educated, prepared and advocated for yourself can help you to have a more satisfying experience no matter the outcome.